Complete Guide to Losing Fat

 You can calculate how many calories you need to eat by calculating your total daily energy expenditure (TDEE).

-First, you need to calculate your basal metabolic rate (BMR), which is the amount of calories you burn at rest.
+First, you need to calculate your basal metabolic rate (BMR), which is the number of calories you burn at rest.
 This will depend on your gender, weight, height, and body fat percentage.
-This makes up the largest component of your BMR (approximately 70%).
+This constitutes the largest component of your TDEE (approximately 70%).

-Secondly, you have to calculate the other 30%.
+Second, you need to calculate the other 30%.
 This consists of:

-Non-exercise activity thermogenesis (NEAT).
-These are your random movements, walking to the kitchen to get coffee, using hand gestures, etc.
+- Non-exercise activity thermogenesis (NEAT).
+These are your random movements, like walking to the kitchen to get coffee, using hand gestures, etc.

-and exercise activity thermogenesis (EAT) which accounts for incremental temperature changes and effort expended during exercise.
+- exercise activity thermogenesis (EAT) which explains the incremental temperature changes and effort expended during exercise.

 To calculate your TDEE you can use this calculator: